 Here’s a fanvid for Arcade Fire’s song “Joan of Arc” (from their new album Reflektor), using footage from classic silent films—particularly “The Passion of Joan of Arc” (directed by Carl Theodor Dreyer).
 (As seen on Indiewire’s blog, The Playlist.)
-Also check out the live performance below!
+Check out the live performances below!
+(Also available to watch on YouTube).

 Just in time for Halloween, They Might Be Giants release a free MP3 of the spooky-crazy song “The Darlings of Lumberland” from their most recent album Nanobots.
 Check out the TMBG-approved fanvid below, and look out for them on tour this fall!